 The base operating system provides the base of the Microsoft Web Platform.
 It will be loaded with the mentioned Microsoft components before the core CentreStack software is installed.

-The CentreStack installer will install all the dependency Windows components.
+The CentreStack installer will install and load all the dependency Windows components.

 Base Operating System with English locale is recommended.
 (The User Interface can be in a different locale.)